leanprover/vscode-lean4/README.md

 * `lean.executablePath`: controls which Lean executable is used when starting the server
 * `lean.timeLimit`: controls the `-T` flag passed to the Lean executable
 * `lean.memoryLimit`: controls the `-M` flag passed to the Lean executable
-* `roiModeDefault`: controls the default region of interest, the options are:
+* `lean.roiModeDefault`: controls the default region of interest, the options are:
   - `nothing`: check nothing
   - `visible`: check only visible files
   - `open`: check all open files